Fung Wah Bus Transportation

 Fung Wah Bus Transportation Inc. (風華巴士有限公司 (fung1 waa4 baa1 si2 jau5 haan6 gung1 si1)) was one of the first Chinatown bus lines in the U.S., running bus service between Boston and New York City.
 It operated from 1996 to 2015, except for a brief period in 2014 when it was shut down for safety violations.

 Etymology

-The name Fung Wah came from the Cantonese pronunciation of the Chinese name 風 華, which means "magnificent wind."
+The name Fung Wah came from the Cantonese pronunciation of the Chinese term 風華, which means "elegance."

 Route

 Fung Wah used a fleet of over two dozen buses to operate hourly scheduled service between South Station in Boston and Chinatown in Manhattan.
 It usually traveled over Interstate 95 on its route.